jmvanel/semantic_forms/doc/en/administration.md

     # With Jena it is possible to directly load from Internet:
     runMain tdb.tdbloader --loc=TDB --graph=http://jmvanel.free.fr/jmv.rdf#me http://jmvanel.free.fr/jmv.rdf#me
 ```
-The typical pattern for data is to load in a graph named after the URI source, so that the cache feature works using the URI source timestamp.
+The typical pattern for data in SF is to load in a graph named after the URI source, so that the cache feature works using the URI source timestamp.
+This is the case for the ontologies.
+But all the from specifications loaded by PopulateRDFCache are in the graph `urn:form_specs` .
+The I18N stuff is managed in the file [translations\_list.ttl](https://github.com/jmvanel/rdf-i18n/blob/master/translations_list.ttl) in a sister github project.

-CAUTION: do not load data or configuration into the un-named (default) graph.
+**CAUTION** do not load data or configuration into the un-named (default) graph.
 It would not be taken in account by the framework.

 ## Updating and loading RDF content